 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grosse Tete has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grosse Tete a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Grosse Tete is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Grosse Tete doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Grosse Tete is quite a bit lower than the national average among all cities of 21.84%: just 10.51% of people here over 25 have a bachelor's degree or an advanced degree.